Rana-Pratap/Rana-Pratap/README.md

 - 👋 Hi, I’m @Rana-Pratap
-- 👀 I’m interested in larning various things like cooking, coding, basketball etc. etc.
+- 👀 I’m interested in learning various skills like cooking, coding, basketball etc. etc.
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django.
 - 💞️ I’m looking to gain experience by working on various open source projects related to skills I learnt.
 - 📫 You can reach me on LinkedIn.
 My ID is www.linkedin.com/in/rana-pratap-singh-009932169